Hondarer/AI-prompts/global/markdown/markdown.md

 #### Mandatory Terms

-Use these terms over synonyms or other languages:
+Use these terms over synonyms or other languages (includeing Japanese):

 - Markdown